bcrowell/bcrowell.github.io/drinking_water/index.md

 and have the opportunity.
 Historically, coaches discouraged competitive runners from drinking during their races because they thought it would hurt performance, and in some cases race rules prohibited drinking because it might be harmful to the athletes' health.
-This didn't change until the 1970's, when running became a more mainstream form of recreation.
-Studies with endurance athletes in real-world conditions have shown that post-race body temperatures were not reduced by drinking more water [Noakes 1988], and "there is not a single case report or clinical
+This didn't change until the 1970's, when running became a more mainstream form of recreation.[Noakes 2007] Studies with endurance athletes in real-world conditions have shown that post-race body temperatures were not reduced by drinking more water [Noakes 1988], and "there is not a single case report or clinical